Welcome to the REVOLUTION!

 - Travel for three to six hours one-way

-- Unreasonable wait time at public hospital, sometimes for multiple days
+- Long wait time at the public hospital, sometimes for multiple days

 - Food and lodging costs